 PMP is a medium through which a publisher makes a certain amount of premium ad inventories available in the exchange for the selected advertisers after reaching a settlement (that includes, but not limited to, price floor, type of ad units, and the total number of impressions).

-In a private auction, a publisher negotiates terms by sending a proposal to the buyer until both the sides are satisfied.
+In a private auction, a publisher negotiates terms by sending a proposal to the buyer until both sides are satisfied.
 For instance, With Google Ad Manager, a publisher can generate, send, and negotiate terms.
 Once finalized, the publisher (or a first-party partner i.e. SSP or publisher’s ad server) generates a deal id that is unique to this deal.

 Once the auction starts, the publisher sends a bid request with the same deal id to the demand partners.
 As soon as the buyers’ side receives the request, they match it with the id provided to them (publisher may communicate the deal id with the buyer so that the buyer can recognize the id at the time of the auction).
 If found matched, then they set the deal id in the bid response and participate in the auction.

 In some cases, an advertiser skips the deal and tries to compete for the impressions in an open auction.
-In that case, demand partners return the bidding response by setting deal id equal to 1.
-It informs the publisher that advertiser isn’t willing to participate and cannot be considered for the private auction.
+In that case, demand partners return the bidding response by setting a deal id equal to 1.
+It informs the publisher that the advertiser isn’t willing to participate and cannot be considered for the private auction.

 A Preferred deal is a one-to-one selling and buying advertising model whereby a publisher sells a fixed amount of ad inventories at a fixed CPM rate to one advertiser.
 Similar to PMP auctions, the publisher sends a Deal ID to the advertiser via the first-party platform (Ad server or SSP).
 When the buyer’s side receives the bid request with Deal ID, they return bid response with the same ID.